MelanieWinter/attention-shoppers/README.md

   - Sam will get hurt and lose time from the clock if he walks into the hazards
 - A worker will patrol the store
   - If Sam runs into him, he will immediately get ushered out, and the level will be failed
+  - Food items will disappear when interacted with, then respawn after 5 seconds.

 ## Potential Roadblocks